GingkathFox/HardwareInJS/README.md

 # HardwareInJS
  Hardware simulated in JS.

 This is just a small project to simulate simple hardware ICs and components.
 Only components that have outputs need to extend `EventEmitter`.
+All components are in `lib/`.